skchow03/icr2edit/README.md

 - Add or remove editable parameters using parameters.csv
 - Edit any individual parameter by engine/chassis and index
 - Save changes directly to the EXE
-- Runs entirely in the terminal, with an optional PyQt-based GUI for slider-based editing and a status bar showing version and save state

 ---